Kukvid/cinema/ISSUES_REPORT.md

 - **Impact**: Invalid or problematic session times could be created.

 ### 5. Missing Comprehensive Session Cancellation Logic (Medium)
 - **Issue**: When sessions are cancelled, there's no automatic handling of related tickets/orders.
-The system has `SessionStatus.CANCELLED` but no cascade logic for related bookings.
+The system has `SessionStatus.cancelled` but no cascade logic for related bookings.
 - **Location**: No session cancellation endpoint handles related tickets and orders.
-- **Impact**: Cancelled sessions may still have paid/active tickets, leading to customer confusion and service desk issues.
+- **Impact**: cancelled sessions may still have paid/active tickets, leading to customer confusion and service desk issues.

 ## Minor Issues